EXP

 Examples 🔗

-If you want to find the exponential value of 2, the formula to use would be: =EXP(2).
-This will return a result of approximately 7.389.
+To find the exponential value of 2, use the formula: =EXP(2).
+This will return approximately 7.389.

-Suppose you need to calculate the growth rate for an investment compounding continuously at 3% per year.
-Using the EXP function, the formula would be: =EXP(0.03).
-This will provide the exponential value corresponding to the continuous compounding growth rate.
+If you need to calculate the growth rate for an investment compounding continuously at 3% per year, use the formula: =EXP(0.03).
+This provides the exponential value for the continuous compounding growth rate.

 Notes 🔗